The Research concentration is designed to further expose current MSN students to nursing research and foster an interest in future doctoral study.

-Research practicum - equivalent of 3 hours per week participating in a faculty member’s ongoing research (45 hours/semester).
-The faculty member will assist the student in preparing goals and objectives for the experience and meet with the student at a minimum of every 2 weeks for research mentoring and supervision.
+The research practicum allows students the opportunity to work on faculty research to gain research skills.
+The research practicum is an equivalent of 3 hours per week participating in a faculty member’s ongoing research (45 hours/semester).
+The faculty member will assist the student in preparing goals and objectives for the experience and meet with the student at a minimum of every two weeks for research mentoring and supervision.

 Research activities may vary and include recruitment, preparation of study materials, data collection, data entry and analysis, preparation of applications for IRB approval, attendance at team meetings, and research-related poster/manuscript preparation.
 Practicum hours are flexible and can be completed during the summer.
 The concentration is open to M.S.N. students in their final year of study.